knzhou/academic-kickstart/content/side/side.md

 +++

 One of the greatest things about physics is how it inspires so many of us to use our full imaginative capacity.
-Below, you can see what happens when we use 100% of our brains.
+Here you can see what happens when we use 100% of our brains.

 - [From Ancient Africa](https://vixra.org/pdf/0907.0040v4.pdf)
 - [Proposol to disidentify 7](https://web.archive.org/web/20170822125606/http://vixra.org/pdf/1612.0123v1.pdf) / [Iriene vs. Smarandache](http://web.archive.org/web/20200324023904/https://vixra.org/pdf/1712.0392v1.pdf)